 - Covering shroud measures 24” wide, 25” deep, and 32.5” high

 - Programmable thermostat with 5 heat settings

-Ratings: All 5 customer reviews on Amazon gave this stove 100% positive ratings for function, efficiency, and customer service.
+Ratings: Most of the customers on Amazon gave this stove positive ratings for function, efficiency, and customer service.
 Other on-line sites also show positive reviews for this stove.

-Pros: This unit provides 42,000 BTU’s and is able to keep a 2,800 sq. ft. home warm for up to 18 hours on the lower settings.
+Pros: This unit provides 50,000 BTU’s and is able to keep a 2,800 sq. ft. home warm for up to 20 hours on the lower settings.
 Includes ash vacuum, powerful blower fan, and automatic igniter.
-This stove operates at 82% efficiency and is EPA Certified.
+This stove operates at 82% efficiency and is EPA and CPA Certified.

 Cons: The only negative review indicated that the switch quit working but Comfortbilt replaced it at no charge.

-Bottom Line: This is a quality-built, high-performance pellet stove insert.
-The airflow is powerful, and the burn is efficient, making it our choice for Best Fireplace Insert.
+Bottom Line: This is a quality-built, high-performance pellet stove.
+The airflow is powerful, and the burn is efficient, making it our choice for Best efficient pellet stove.